ljeng/geophysical-cities/avalanches.md

 High-altitude terrain characterizes the Alps' topography.
 It creates an environment conducive to avalanches.
 Snow accumulates on these slopes during the winter months.
 Avalanches occur when the conditions are right - such as temperature fluctuations or human-triggered disturbances - descending rapidly down the mountain slopes.

+### Organization and Siting of Older Villages

+Villages are situated on elevated plateaus.
+Traditional land use planning takes into account the area's natural hazards.
+Architects design villages to avoid vulnerable zones.
+Architects place critical infrastructure strategically.
+Forested areas act as a natural break.

 ### Avalanche-Prone Areas
 ![St. Anton](https://www.igluski.com/blog/image.axd?picture=/St%20Anton/skiing-in-st-anton.jpg)